How to Find a Work From Home job in the legal sector

 In today’s legal industry, and modern professional workplaces in general, work from home attorney jobs are in demand.

 Whether it’s due to a desire for better work-life balance or an unexpected need to work remotely, today’s workers and job seekers increasingly crave a shift from the standard nine-to-five office paradigm: According to a recent Global Talent Trends study, 51% of employees wished their company offered more flexible work options, while one Bank says 80% of its full-time employees may shift to blended home-office work long-term.

 Fast-tracking this growing demand for flexibility, the COVID-19 crisis has changed the way each law firm operates, even as vaccines begin to be distributed.
-In many scenarios, the situation has compelled lawyers and law firms to start working remotely for the foreseeable future.
+In many scenarios, the situation has compelled lawyers and law firms to start working remotely for the foreseeable future and developing long-term law firm working from home policies.
 Going forward, even if a state has deemed lawyers to be an essential service, many lawyers will continue to work remotely in an effort to help keep their clients, families, and colleagues safe.
 Meanwhile, legal professionals looking for a job are now looking for work from home attorney jobs.

 If you’re looking for a remote job a lawyer can do, this post will help show you what types of jobs you might want to consider, where to find them, and how to succeed.

 Attorney jobs which can be done from home

 As an attorney, you’ve done more than just serve clients over the years.
 You’ve developed a fine-tuned skill set.
 Practicing law is, at its core, like a master class in writing, risk assessment, and account management.
 These skills can be applied to many legal jobs, and even in a non-legal-role as well.
 And there are many roles that also offer you the flexibility to work from home.

 A quick look on job sites like Indeed shows plenty of listings for full-time attorney work from home positions.
 Armed with your legal education, professional experience, and fine-tuned skill set, there are many work from home lawyer jobs available to you: